JohnKendrick/PDielec/Sphinx/installation.rst

 The conda-forge package has a Python 3 environment included in the package.
 After installation of miniconda or conda, a new environment should be created in which to install the package::

-   conda create  --name pdielec
-   conda activate pdielec
-   conda config --add channels conda-forge conda install -c conda-forge pdielec pdgui
+   conda config --add channels conda-forge conda create  --name pdielec pdielec conda activate pdielec pdgui